 Don’t miss these must-try cauliflower recipes for the best ways to eat this versatile veggie!
 Featuring tacos, fried rice, buffalo cauliflower, and more.

 Cauliflower have become quite the hot vegetable!
 Once relegated to soggy veggie trays, cauliflower is now used in inventive ways at restaurants, in cookbooks and online.
 You’ve likely seen buffalo cauliflower wings, the popular vegan stand-in for the meaty variety.
 Cauliflower blended into tiny bits and cooked becomes cauliflower rice, a popular low-carb rice substitute.
-And you’ll find it popping up everywhere from tacos to risotto.
+And you’ll find it popping up everywhere from tacos to risotto to fettuccine alfredo sauce.
 Is there anything that cauliflower can’t make delicious?
 We think not.

 If you’re looking for the most delicious cauliflower recipes on the internet, you’ve come to the right place.
 Here we’ve compiled our top recipes that make cauliflower into the glamorous vegetable that it is.